rhencher/ST558-Project2/README.md

 Although the College Scorecard API only has one endpoint, there are hundreds of possible mutations for this enormous set of data, several combinations of which are explored below.
+It is to note that the API has a limit of 100 records to be pulled at one time and it is done at random.
+It would be interesting to explore web scraping to extract the entire data for each mutation for more concrete analysis.

-# Required Packages
+# 1 Required Packages

 We must first install the necessary packages to contact our API and to then create graphics.
 The following packages were used: